 - Trim any large chunks of fat from the pork loin.
 Cut into ½ inch cubes.
 Salt the pork evenly with 2 teaspoons of kosher salt.2 pounds lean pork loin or beef stew meat (for this recipe I'm using pork), 2 teaspoons kosher salt

 - Heat a large dutch oven or pot over medium high heat.
-Add the pork cubes with 1 cup of water.
+Add the meat cubes with 1 cup of water.
 Bring to a boil and reduce heat to medium low.

 - Cover and simmer for 1 hour or until meat is tender (about 90 minutes).